NeighbourJim/JimBot/README.md

  The bot is not specifically set up for public use on a large amount of servers, though theoretically it should support that - mostly.
  If you want to run an instance of JimBot for yourself, then you need only to clone this repository and fill in the appropriate keys into config.json.
 An example file is provided, simply plug in your keys and remove EXAMPLE from the filename.
+ You will require a Discord bot token, placed in the "token" field in config.json Certain Cogs also require API keys.
+These are:

- You will need a Discord bot token (obviously), as well as a Google API key, and a Google Custom Search Engine (CSE) key.
+ * Google Cog - Requires a Google API key, and a Google Custom Search Engine key.
+ * Weather Cog - Requires an OpenWeatherMap.org API key.
+ * Food Cog - Requires a Spoonacular.com API key.
+ You need not provide these keys if you plan on disabling the above cogs.

  Once that is configured you need only run bot.py in the root directory.